Addis Ababa Addis Ababa, Ethiopia Travel Guide

 Enrich your understanding through Ethiopian creative expression.

 Listen to artists like Mulatu Astatke, Mahmoud Ahmed, and Getachew Mekurya.
-This fusion of jazz, traditional Ethiopian music, and R&B is unique.
+This a merging of jazz, traditional Ethiopian music, and R&B is unique.

 Prepare for live cultural performances by familiarizing yourself with traditional sounds.